 When you finally get your real estate license and join a brokerage, you face an unexpected wake-up call.
 There’s nobody within your office that will take you under their wing and walk you through things like lead generation, getting listings, and negotiating deals.
 Your options are to “wing it” and hope your educated guesses are correct or pursue outside training to teach you the ropes (and some tips and tricks).

 You can find new real estate agent training online, in print media, or via in-person or virtual classes.
-The best places for training include YouTube, the National Association of Realtors (or local Realtor association), in-office training, conferences, and real estate magazines.
+The best places for training include YouTube, the National Association of Realtors (or local Realtor association), in-office training, conferences, mentors, and real estate magazines.

 In an industry that revolves around strict laws and tons of competition, there’s no room for error when it comes to your training.
 You want to be sure that the resources you rely on are accurate and give you actionable advice to further your career.
 To learn about a few places to find the best new real estate agent training, read on!

 Buyer Beware: Not All Training Programs Are Useful

 There’s no shortage of real estate training out there, both free and paid-for.
 Want to learn more about lead generation?